 Hyatt Boston Hotels

 There are 2 Hyatt’s in Downtown Boston.
 Hyatt Centric Faneuil Hall and Hyatt Regency Boston.
 With Hyatt’s recent category changes, both will now cost 20,000 pts per night which makes it easy to choose Hyatt Centric Faneuil Hall for its prime location.
 The Hyatt Regency Boston is only an 8 min walk away so it is still a good choice.
 We Stayed at Hyatt Centric Faneuil Hall which was a great location.
 You can read all about our Boston on a Budget trip.
+We’ve also stayed at the Hyatt Regency Boston/Cambridge with a category 4 free night certificate.
+It was not an ideal location for restaurants, public transportation and I would recommend an alternative accommodations.
+If you have a car I think that Hyatt Regency Boston Harbor might be a better option, at least their breakfast menu looks nicer if your Globalist.

 Staying Outside the City